webpack-contrib/css-minimizer-webpack-plugin/.github/CONTRIBUTING.md

 ### Footer

 The footer should include any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.

-**Breaking Changes** must start with the word `BREAKING CHANGE:` followed by a space or two newlines.
+**Breaking Changes** must start with the word `BREAKING CHANGE:` followed by a space or two new lines.
 The rest of the breaking change details should be provided after this.

 Example